Gravity's Rainbow induces Topology Change: Topology change

 Now, Eq. $\left( \ref{LoverG}\right) $ can be read off in a twofold way.
 The traditional manner is to fix the same background on both sides and verify the existence of a consistent solution on the remaining parameters, e.g., the wormhole throat, establishing the existence of a self sustained traversable wormhole \cite{Garattini,Garattini:2007ff}.
 However, one may also adopt an alternative approach, where one fixes the background on the r.h.s. of Eq. $\left( \ref{LoverG}\right) $ and consequently let the quantum fluctuations evolve, and then one verifies what kind of solutions we can extract from the l.h.s. in a recursive way.
 To fix ideas, Eq. $\left( \ref{LoverG}\right) $ should be read off in the following manner

+where $n$ is the order of the approximation.
 In this way, if we discover that the l.h.s. has solutions which topologically differ from the fixed background of the r.h.s., we can conclude that a topology change has been induced from quantum fluctuations of the graviton for any spherically symmetric background on the r.h.s of Eq. $\left( \ref{LoverG}\right) $.
 Of course, it is not a trivial task to realize multiple topology changes, even if Eq. $\left( \ref{LoG}\right) $ is interpreted in this way.

 The simplest way to see if Eq. $\left( \ref{LoG}\right) $ allows a topology change is to fix the Minkowski background on the r.h.s.
 This means that $b(r)=0$ $\forall r$ and for $n=1$, so that the r.h.s. of Eq. $\left( \ref{LoG}\right) $ reduces to